 - Public health centers

-- A CNS is a registered nurse with advanced training at the master's or doctorate level
+- CNS are registered nurses with advanced training at the master's or doctorate level.

-- Regulated by both state and federal laws, CNS’s are licensed as registered nurses in the states in which they practice
+- Regulated by both state and federal laws, CNS are licensed as registered nurses in the states in which they practice.